rk0cc/oghref/README.md

 ## Licenses

-* AGPL-3.0 or later for importing `model` library only
+* AGPL-3.0 or later if republish packages based on `oghref_model`.
-* MIT if also importing widgets libraries.
+* MIT if publish as binary executable file or involves with Flutter.